jblanava/hackernewsScrapper/README.md

 2.- run the following script to donwload the neccesary packages: npm install

-2.1- (Optional) if you want to run automatic tests before pushing and making sure your code pass all test
-run: npm run prepare
+2.1- (Optional) if you want to run automatic tests before pushing making sure your code pass all test run: npm run prepare

-3.- Run: 'npm run start' and the filtered data will show in the terminal window, notice that you can change how the filtered news are shwon modifying the news.ts file
+3.- Run: 'npm run start' and the filtered data will show in the terminal window, notice that you can change how the filtered news are shown modifying the news.ts file